Why work for Development Facilitators, Inc. (DFI)?

 Development Facilitators, Inc.'s (DFI) Design Division is looking for a project manager who is experienced with Civil 3D for design of residential and commercial civil site plans, along with government roadway and civil site plans for local jurisdictions.
 Responsibilities would include assisting in the design, estimating for proposals, coordinating with clients and reviewing agencies and supervising work effort of designers and CADD drafting for assigned project.

-Minimum of five years experience in civil site design and have a Maryland Professional Engineer (PE) license.
+Minimum of five years experience in civil site design and must have a Maryland Professional Engineer (PE) license.

 Salary range $75k to $105K.